makersacademy/airport_challenge/README-myApproach.md

 -[x] Pass this test and refactor
 -[x] Create a test to check if :take_off outputs a Plane -[x] Pass this test and refactor
--[ ] Create a test to check if the plane has left the airport -[ ] pass this test and refactor
+-[x] Create a test to check if the plane has left the airport -[x] pass this test and refactor
--[ ] Perform a feature test to ensure your code is behaving correctly
+-[x] Perform a feature test to ensure your code is behaving correctly

+Review: Planes can now land, and take off.
+The Airport instance knows what planes are in it using an instance variable.
+We created a test to confirm that the plane is no longer in the airport.